Virginia Secondary School Climate Survey

 Data from the School Safety Survey program is combined with the Department of Education’s Discipline, Crime, and Violence database in order to identify patterns of structure and support that are associated with lower rates of discipline problems, suspensions, and expulsions, as well as more positive student and teacher perceptions of the school climate.
-All schools will receive reports of survey results for their school so that they can identify their strengths as well as areas for improvement.
-There will also be subsequent reports of statewide research findings showing how student discipline and support practices are associated with positive educational outcomes, including safer school conditions, fewer disciplinary consequences, greater student engagement, and higher academic achievement.
+All schools receive reports of survey results for their school so that they can identify their strengths as well as areas for improvement.
+There are also supplemental reports of statewide research findings showing how student discipline and support practices are associated with positive educational outcomes, including safer school conditions, fewer disciplinary consequences, greater student engagement, and higher academic achievement.

 Who conducts this survey?

 The survey is conducted by the Virginia Center for School Safety in collaboration with the Virginia Department of Education and the University of Virginia’s Curry School of Education and Youth Nex, the Center to Promote Positive Youth Development.
-Survey data will be analyzed and reported by the University of Virginia, funded by a grant from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
+Survey data are analyzed and reported by the University of Virginia, funded by a grant from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention.

 What can we learn from school climate surveys?

 School climate surveys can provide schools with valuable information to assess student and teacher perceptions of school conditions.
 This information can be used to improve school discipline and student support practices in order to maintain a safe and orderly school environment conducive to learning.
 The University of Virginia has conducted a series of studies using school climate surveys in Virginia schools.
 A brief summary of this research is here.